vtrifonov-esfiddle/Meditate/UserGuide.md

 ![Global settings](userGuideScreenshots/globalSettings.png)
 ### 5. Connect IQ New Activity Type

 You can set the default activity type for new session as **Meditating** or as **Yoga**.
-To do this go to the main configuration session screen, press the menu button (for Vivoactive 3 hold on the screen) until you see the Session settings menu.
+To do this go to the session picker screen, hold the menu button (for Vivoactive 3 hold on the screen) until you see the Session settings menu.
 Select the Global Settings Menu -> New Activity Type